devmodi/Telegram-Userbot/README.md

 ## Usage

-First, you need to create a [telegram application](https://my.telegram.org/auth) and generate your api id and setup your [MongoDB](https://docs.atlas.mongodb.com/getting-started/) cluster.
+First, you need to create a [telegram application](https://my.telegram.org/auth) and generate your api id.
+Then setup your [MongoDB](https://docs.atlas.mongodb.com/getting-started/) cluster.

 Finally create a .env file in the root directory of the project folder to store the configs.